sequelize/sequelize/docs/docs/transactions.md

       firstName: 'John',
       lastName: 'Boothe'
     }, {transction: t});
+  });
-  }).then(function () {
+}).then(function (result) {
-    // Transaction has been committed }).catch(function (err) {
+  // Transaction has been committed
+  // result is whatever the result of the promise chain returned to the transaction callback is }).catch(function (err) {
   // Transaction has been rolled back
-    // err is whatever rejected the promise chain returned to the transaction callback });
+  // err is whatever rejected the promise chain returned to the transaction callback is });
-});
 ```